hanghan93/dev-docker/docker-helloworld-xml/README.md

 # 2. docker-helloworld-xml
-#####In this module we will see How to generate a Dockerfile on the fly by xml configuration
+###In this module we will see How to generate a Dockerfile on the fly by xml configuration.

 This module is useful to create a docker image of the small java application using the kubernetes-maven-plugin xml configuration.
 Here, I've not created a Dockerfile manually but with the help of xml plugin configuration we can generate a Dockerfile.